 Examples of Emotional Intelligence in the Workplace

-Below are examples of high and low Emotional Intelligence/EQ that can clear your ideas regarding emotional intelligence at the workplace.
+Below are examples of high and low Emotional Intelligence/EQ that can clear your ideas regarding emotional intelligence in the workplace.
 High Emotional Intelligence (EI) or Emotional Quotient (EQ) drives advantages for the organization.
 These examples of emotional intelligence in the workplace will definitely help you to drive fast for the initiative of implementing emotional intelligence in the business or workplace.
 So, it is required to know how to improve emotional intelligence in the workplace.

 People Listening to Others in Meeting

-Generally observed in many meetings that some people didn’t listen to others or respect other’s opinions.
+Generally observed in many meetings that some people didn’t listen to others or respect others’ opinions.
 They do shouting or argument as well without giving any valuable input.
 This is treated as low emotional intelligence in the workplace.
-On the other hand, if he allows others to talk, listen to them carefully, provide good input then he is high in Emotional Intelligence/EQ.
+On the other hand, if he allows others to talk, listens to them carefully, and provides good input then he is high in Emotional Intelligence/EQ.
 Listening to others’ problems, providing suggestions, and helping them to overcome the situation is also considered as having higher Emotional Intelligence/EQ.

 The openness of Expression to Others

 The openness of expression to others is an example of emotional intelligence in the workplace.
-When a person feels comfortable speaking with others and expressed his/her problems and someone shows comfort in listening to others talk then it is treated as high workplace EI/EQ.
+When a person feels comfortable speaking with others and expressing his/her problems and someone shows comfort in listening to others talk then it is treated as high workplace EI/EQ.
 On the other hand, if someone tries to express his thoughts and another person didn’t show any interest in hearing then it also can be treated as low emotional intelligence in the workplace.

 Initiatives for Cultural Change

 The organization takes initiatives for cultural change when it is serious regarding the practice of emotional intelligence in the workplace.
 Here, change initiatives are perhaps taken very seriously.
 On the other side, organizations can’t go for change whether there is low emotional intelligence in the workplace.
-Management will go for change culture whether there is high emotional intelligence in the workplace.
+Management will go for a changing culture whether there is high emotional intelligence in the workplace.
 If the benefits of emotional intelligence in the workplace are described to the management then it will be easy to take initiative for cultural change in the organization.